 Mímir is one of the stranger figures of the Æsir pantheon.
 In his current form, the form we encounter him in as readers, the god is just a disembodied head.
 Despite this (or perhaps because of it) Mímir is a god associated with wisdom and the pursuit of knowledge.

-He is mentioned many times across many stories and through many kennings, but his personal story is short and it seems that his role within the pantheon is more important than his deeds.
+He is mentioned many times across many stories and through many kennings, but his personal story is short and it seems that his role within the pantheon is more important than his former deeds.

 Mímir’s main attestations are the Prose and Poetic Eddas, Heimskringla, and the poems Sigrdrífumál and Fjölsvinnsmál.
 He is referenced mostly in association with other gods within their own myths.